BhavyaSParmar/BhavyaSParmar/README.md

 - 🌱 I’m learning about **LLMs, AWS, Kafka & Informatica**

+- 💬 Ask me about **SQL, Python, PowerBI & Tableau**

 - 📝 I regularly write articles on [Medium](https://medium.com/%40bhavyasparmar402)

-- 💬 Ask me about **SQL, Python, PowerBI & Tableau**

 - 🌐 Check out my [Personal Website](https://bhavyaparmar.com/) to explore the creative side of me!

-- 📫 I love to read emails, at [G-mail](https://mail.google.com/mail/u/1/#inbox)
+- 📫 I love to read emails, at my [G-mail](https://mail.google.com/mail/u/1/#inbox)

 - 🚀 Fun Fact about me  **When I’m not coding, I’m either lifting weights at the gym🏋️‍♂️ or getting creative in the kitchen, experimenting with new recipes and flavors.**